-146. In several constitutions the government has the sole or prime responsibility for legislative initiative, particularly in matters relating to State budget or international affairs, two areas which are particularly suited to control by the executive.
+147. In several constitutions the government has the sole or prime responsibility for legislative initiative, particularly in matters relating to State budget or international affairs, two areas which are particularly suited to control by the executive.

-147. Political cultures will of course differ.
-However, whatever the political regime may be, the government normally dominates the legislative process, if for no reason but that the he executive power combined with the necessary confidence of the Parliamentary majority\is inclined to give support to the proposals of the government.
-Parallel power of the right of legislative of both the government and the President may be problematic and should be taken into consideration.
+148. Political cultures will of course differ.
+However, whatever the political regime may be, the government normally dominates the legislative process, if for no reason but that the executive power combined with the necessary confidence of the Parliamentary majority, is inclined to give support to the proposals of the government.
+Parallel power of the right of legislative initiative of both the government and the President may be problematic, and this should be taken into consideration.

-148. In a context of governmental prevalence, the right to legislative initiative of the Parliamentarians is more significant with respect to their right of amendments, which is a prerogative par excellence of the parliamentarian.
+149. In this context of governmental dominance, the right of legislative initiative of the Parliamentarians is more significant with respect to their right of to make amendments, which is a prerogative par excellence of the parliamentarian.